GoogleCloudPlatform/cloud-hackathons/hacks/gaming-on-gcp/README.md

 - Install Agones using Helm on a freshly provisioned Google Kubernetes Engine (GKE) Autopilot cluster using the CLI.

 - Install Open Match v1.8.1 to your cluster and apply an evaluator.
-Writing the evaluator customizations doesn’t fit within the time constraints for this challenge, so the code has been provided.
+Writing the evaluator customizations doesn't fit within the time constraints for this challenge, so the code has been provided.
 You can install Open Match and apply the evaluator with the following command:

   ```shell
   export OM_NS=open-match